Jewish cemetery vandalized; headstones damaged

 Regardless of the motive for the vandalism, the cemetery is sacred ground, said Karen Aroesty of the Anti-Defamation League of St. Louis.

 "There's a difference here between intent and impact.
-The intent may have been one thing, but the impact is huge on the Jewish community," she told CNN affiliate KTVI.
+The intent may have been one thing, but the impact is huge on the Jewish community," she told KTVI.
 "This is where your loved ones come to be safe in perpetuity."

 Aroesty said while St. Louis was not targeted in bomb threats reported at Jewish Community Centers across the country Monday morning, the St. Louis Jewish community received similar threats last month.

-"The level of tension in the Jewish community is pretty high," she told told CNN affiliate KTVI.
+"The level of tension in the Jewish community is pretty high," she told the TV station.

 The land where the cemetery is located was purchased in 1893 by a group of Jewish immigrants from Russia.

-JCCs the target of more bomb threats
+Jewish Centers the target of more bomb threats

-The investigation into the cemetery break-in comes as 11 more bomb threats were reported by various Jewish centers across the country Monday morning, according to the JCC Association of North America.
+The investigation into the cemetery break-in comes as 11 phoned-in bomb threats were reported by various Jewish centers across the country Monday morning, according to the JCC Association of North America.

+From the start of the year through Monday, 69 bomb threats have made to 54 Jewish centers in the United States and Canada, said David Posner, the association's director of strategic performance.

-In the previous threats, David Posner, the director of strategic performance of the JCC Association of North America, said community centers in United States and Canada have received 69 threats at 54 centers since January.
-The organization is working with law enforcement and the FBI to investigate the threats.
+No bombs were found, and no one was injured in connection with the threats, according to the organization, which is working with law enforcement and the FBI to investigate the calls.

 The Anti-Defamation League said in a statement: "While ADL does not have any information at this time to indicate the presence of any actual bombs at any of the institutions threatened, the threats themselves are alarming, disruptive, and must always been taken seriously."